Predictive Engagement vs Reactive Marketing

 SaaS

-- Onboarding risk prediction– predictive system detects incomplete onboarding and triggers communication before drop off happens.
+• Onboarding risk prediction– a predictive system detects incomplete onboarding and triggers communication before drop-off occurs.

-- Churn prevention automation– early disengagement signals are identified, and retention engagement workflows is triggered
+• Churn prevention automation– early disengagement signals are identified, and retention engagement workflows are triggered

 Media and Publishing

-- Subscriber retention workflows– Declining reading activity and reduced interactions help businesses to automate retention workflows before subscription cancellations happen.
+• Subscriber retention workflows– Declining reading activity and reduced interactions help businesses automate retention workflows before subscriptions are cancelled.

 Fintech and Banking

-- Personalised financial recommendations -Predictive systems personalised financial schemes as per customer financial behaviour.
+• Personalised financial recommendations – Predictive systems personalise financial schemes based on customer financial behaviour.

-- Engagement-driven retention- declining account activity predictions help in triggering personalise retention communication
+• Engagement-driven retention- declining account activity predictions help in triggering personalised retention communication

 Healthcare

-- Appointment reminders based on likelihood of no show- attendance history helps in triggering timely reminders for patients were likely to miss appointments.
+• Appointment reminders based on the likelihood of no-show- attendance history helps trigger timely reminders for patients who are likely to miss appointments.

 Travel and Hospitality

-- Travel recommendation- Personalise travel suggestions as per customer exploration and browsing behaviour.
+• Travel recommendation- Personalise travel suggestions based on customer exploration and browsing behaviour.

 How AI-Powered CDPs Enable Predictive Engagement?